SuperOfficeDocs/data-access/docs/getting-started/index.md

 contactId = CurrentContact.Identity
 ```

-While the same is possible on the Web client, it requires a round trip request to the web server using JavaScript, and is not considered an internal automation API.
+While the same is possible on the Web client, it requires a round trip request to the web server using JavaScript and is not considered an internal automation API.

 ```javascript
 var contact = AjaxMethodDispatcher.CallSync(